ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 ```
 This installs the Ballerina distribution to `/opt/ballerina`.

-## Installing via the Ballerina platform ZIP file
+## Installing via the Ballerina language ZIP file

 > **Note**: Before you install Ballerina using the ZIP file, ensure that you have Java Development Kit (JDK) version 1.8 installed.

-[Download the Ballerina platform ZIP file](/downloads) and unzip it to a preferred location using an archiver tool of your choice.
-This creates a directory named `ballerina-platform-<version>` in your system.
+[Download the Ballerina language ZIP file](/downloads) and unzip it to a preferred location using an archiver tool of your choice.
+This creates a directory named `ballerina-language-<version>` in your system.

 Follow one of the steps below depending on your operating system to configure your system environment to run Ballerina:

 * If your operating system is Linux or Mac OS, set the PATH environment variable to point to the bin directory of the unzipped Ballerina distribution.
 * If your operating system is Windows, add a new environment variable specifying the following values:
   * Variable name: PATH
   * Variable value: The location of the bin directory of the unzipped Ballerina distribution.
-For example,  c:/Program Files/Ballerina/ballerina-platform-<version>/bin
+For example,  c:/Program Files/Ballerina/ballerina-language-<version>/bin

 ## Uninstalling Ballerina